sguox002/leetcode/leetcode-all.md

 ### queue & deque

 ### heap: priority-queue, set, map
+<<-1438	Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit    		43.5%	Medium
+equivalent to find the max and min difference <=limit. using deque to find min and max.
+->>

+<<-1439	Find the Kth Smallest Sum of a Matrix With Sorted Rows    		60.0%	Hard
+choose one element from each row and get the kth smallest sum.
+- approach 1: priority_queue, push neighboring elements if not seen, try smallest first.
+- binary search: we know the min is the first col, max is the last column. given a mid, we count the number of combinations <=mid.
+->>

 <<-1499	Max Value of Equation    		44.9%	Hard
 given a list of points on 2d plane, sorted by x.